shk1993/DynamicUI/README.md

 After dependencies are installed, run `$ yarn start` from inside the root directory to start up the development server.

-If building for production, run `$ yarn build` and copy the static JavaScript into TSN application.
+If building for production, run `$ yarn build` and copy the static JavaScript into DynamicUI application.

 ## Usage

-TSN Workflow
+Vehicle Inquiry Form Workflow
-* User clicks on 'Add New Event'
-* TSN Application queries the database for the user's organization's question set
-* TSN Application saves the QuestionSet as a global variable accessible to our application
-* User fills out questions by following the flow of the form.
+* User fills information on the form
+* Navigates through the form using the Next and Back buttons
-* User clicks the submit button.
+* User clicks on the Submit buttons
-* Our application calls the TSN application's submit button to save in the database
+* A summary of answers is generated, which can then be used by other applications or stored in a DB

 ## Main Component

 We have one stateful component, named QuestionSet.
 This component renders the form and handles the current question as a state variable.
 All other components are functional components and make up the QuestionSet components.

-## Team
+## Contributed By

-* Peter Yu peteryu@tamhsc.edu
-* Cory Thompson cthompson@tamhsc.edu
-* Ledet Awano
+* Prof. Hank Walker
 * Shashwat Kumar
-* Jigna Reshamwala

-**TSN Shoutouts**
-* Raul Jimenez rjimenez@tamhsc.edu
-* Jose Manriquez manriquez@tamhsc.edu

-## Errors and bugs

-Report all bugs and issues in [JIRA](http://jira.66.64.75.52.xip.io/projects/TQS/summary).